 - To compare material properties of an end product produced by injection molding, extruding, or compression molding, a sampling plan for the specimen is defined.
 This sampling plan is based on the forming process of the end product and defines the number, form, size, and direction of sampling of the specimen.

 - After appropriate conditioning, the specimens taken are tested to the test standards also used in molding materials or to specific information found in the product specification.

 - Regular specimen sampling from ongoing production ensures that specific material properties remain constant in one product within predefined tolerances and over longer production periods.

-- ZwickRoell supplies reliable universal testing machines and extensometers for tensile, flexure and compression tests, together with pendulum impact testers, hardness testing machines, extrusion plastometers and HDT/Vicat testers in manual and fully automated versions.
+ZwickRoell supplies reliable universal testing machines and extensometers for tensile, flexure and compression tests, as well as pendulum impact testers, hardness testing machines, extrusion plastometers and HDT/Vicat testers in manual and fully automated versions.
 Thus, the statistical scatter of your results is significantly reduced.